bullhorn/novo-elements/STANDARDS.md

 ### Types

 -   Prefer specific types over `any` — use `unknown` when the type truly isn't known
--   Never introduce new `any` types — existing `any` usage is technical debt, not a precedent to follow
+-   No `any` types passed through business logic — `any` is acceptable at raw API response / parse boundaries, but assign a type before it's passed around

 ### Error Handling

 -   No try/catch or fallbacks for scenarios that cannot happen — trust Angular and framework guarantees
 -   Only validate at system boundaries: user input, external API responses
 -   No null checks for values guaranteed by the framework or constructor injection
--   No empty catch blocks — always handle or log the error
+-   No empty catch blocks
+-   Don't catch, log, and rethrow — that duplicates the base error handler while squelching stack info; catch only when adding recovery logic

 ### Code Organization